mcdonc/.nixconfig/videos/peruserperhost/script.rst

   particular, it will run a *user-level* systemd service as ``alice``.

-- host3 will have special home-manager configuration for the ``bob`` user; it will add additional shell aliases for fred that aren't shared by ``alice``.
+- host3 will have special home-manager configuration for the ``bob`` user; it will add additional shell aliases for bob that aren't shared by ``alice``.

 That means that we will be able to deploy a host: